Echinopsis huascha (Web.) Friedrich & G.D.Rowley

 Cereus andalgalensis, Echinopsis pecheretiana, Echinopsis rowleyi, Echinopsis vatteri, Helianthocereus andalgalensis, Helianthocereus huascha, Lobivia andalgalensis, Lobivia huascha, Salpingolobivia andalgalensis, Salpingolobivia huascha, Trichocereus andalgalensis, Trichocereus callianthus, Trichocereus huascha, Trichocereus rowleyi, Trichocereus vatteri

-Echinopsis huascha is a columnar cactus that branches at the base and forms clumps up to 3 feet (90 cm) tall.
+Echinopsis huascha is a columnar cactus that branches at the base and forms up to 3 feet (90 cm) tall clumps.
 Stems are light green, cylindrical, up to 3.2 inches (8 cm) in diameter, with 12 to 18 ribs and 10 to 14 yellowish to brownish spines per areole.
 Flowers are diurnal, scentless, funnel-shaped, and vary in color from red, orange to yellow.
-They are up to 4 inches (10 cm) long, up to 3 inches (7.5 cm) in diameter, and produced in spring to early summer near the end of the stems.
+They are up to 4 inches (10 cm) long, up to 3 inches (7.5 cm) in diameter, and appear from spring to early summer near the end of the stems.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).